 There was also the instance of the 59th instalment of the awards ceremony for Album of the Year.
 In 2017, during what was intended to be her acceptance speech, Adele expressed her feelings of being undeserving of the award and instead decided to use her stage time honour fellow nominee Beyoncé and her empowering work.
 The singer went to the extent of breaking her gramophone trophy in two so that she could share the award with her fellow nominee whom she thought rightfully deserved the win.
 While both artists’ works for the year were received well in music circles, Beyoncé’s Lemonade was revered for its bold sound and politically and socially charged messages while, though a well-crafted example of modern pop, many regarded Adele’s 25 to be the traditionally safe choice for a Grammy award.
 Additionally, that year’s ceremony marked the third time that Beyoncé had been passed over of Album of the Year, losing to Taylor Swift in 2010 and Beck in 2015.
 Furthermore, while winning a Lifetime Achievement Award and scoring twelve nominations, esteemed music icon Diana Ross has never won a gramophone trophy.

 With that becomes clear that a noticeable trend is present with who loses to who.
-Though, while Black artists are neglected of rightful wins, Asian artists struggle even to receive a nomination.
-Bruno Mars’ clean sweep at the 60th Annual Grammy Awards can only be loosely argued for as a win for Asian representation considering that he barely identifies with his half Filipino background.
-While a household name, Mars is not an icon of representation that Asians typically look up to—at least not in the way that Asian actors like Jackie Chan, Lucy Liu, Ki Hong Lee and Sandra Oh are valued for delivering Asian representation onto the cinematic screen.
+Bruno Mars’ clean sweep at the 60th Annual Grammy Awards can only be loosely argued for as a win for Asian representation considering that most are unaware of his half Filipino background.
+That the begs the question, is he an icon of Asian representation?
+Essentially, such a thought inherently challenges how an audience can revere him as such while not erasing the non-Asian parts of his heritage.

 Fundamentally, this is only a symptom of the wider struggle Asian artists face to be able to stand in the Western contemporary music industry.
-Within the small number of mainstream Asian names in Western music, the more substantial part are multiracial and like Mars, hardly put their Asian background at the forefront—Tyga, Nicole Scherzinger, and Kehlani to name a few.
-In saying that, to hold those artists accountable for that would be wrong and problematic.
-Instead, what should be the focus is a flawed and exclusive institution that is responsible for the lack of breakout Asian musical icons in the U.S. music scene.
+Within the small number of mainstream Asian names in Western music, the more substantial part are multiracial and like Mars—Tyga, Nicole Scherzinger, and Kehlani to name a few.

-Continue reading the main story Asian-Americans may be expected to play the violin or know kung fu, some artists and scholars say, but not necessarily to sound like Kanye West or Madonna, or sell like them.”
+Asian-Americans may be expected to play the violin or know kung fu, some artists and scholars say, but not necessarily to sound like Kanye West or Madonna, or sell like them.

 In the article, Andy Goldmark, who at the time managed Burmese Chinese singer Natalise, who now fronts Natalise + the Sunset Run, reasoning that rather an existing bias and prejudice, Asian-Americans had yet to form a sound distinct to their identity in the way African-Americans and Latinos had.